Bruce-zzhu/Save-The-Forest/README.md

 ![screenshot](./Report/main_screenshot.png)

-A game made in Unity
+A game made in Unity, for subject COMP30019 Graphics and Interaction in semester 2 2022.

 ### Technologies
 Project is created with: